Our experts have put together seven simple things you can do to change how you spend and manage your money.

 Spending more time at home has caused a surge in signups to TV streaming and other digital entertainment services.

-First, check how much you’re spending on each subscription and review how often you watch, listen or play each app to see if they’re worth paying for.
-Do the same for any memberships.
+First, check how much you’re spending on each subscription and review how often you watch, listen or play each app to decide if they’re worth paying for.
+Do the same for any memberships that autorenew.

 Next, stop the subscriptions you don’t use that often and fine comb your bank statements to check you’re not paying for any Direct Debits or standing orders that should’ve finished long ago.